 HEA Student Collection Notice

-About nine months after you graduate, we will contact you to ask you to fill in the HEA ‘First Destination of Graduates Survey’ questionnaire.
-We will not give your contact details to the HEA.
+- About nine months after you graduate, we may contact you to ask you to fill in the HEA Graduate Outcomes Survey.
+This is voluntary, and we will not give your phone or email contact details used for this survey to the HEA.

 The HEA record may also be used by the Central Statistics Office in order to carry out their statutory functions of measuring population levels and monitoring public expenditure.

 3. Research, equal opportunity, journalism, other legitimate interest/public function